More about: Anne Frank House in Amsterdam Tickets and Tours

 How to get tickets for the Anne Frank Museum?

-Tickets to the Anne Frank Museum can only be purchased online on the museum 's official website.
+Tickets to the Anne Frank House can only be purchased online on the museum's official website.
 You can buy them at a pre-set timetable, which you can choose from among the options offered by the museum.
 This is true for the general public as well as for children's tickets and Anne Frank Museum discount card tickets.

-Tickets for one month go on sale on the first Tuesday of the month, so be aware that if they are sold out, you will not be able to buy them.
+Tickets for one month go on sale on the first Tuesday of the month, so pay attention, because if they are sold out, you will not be able to buy them.

-If you don't make it in time and can't get tickets for the museum, you can sign up for the Anne Frank tour of Amsterdam's Jewish Quarter.
-In fact, this activity will give you the opportunity to learn more about the history and the environment where the German girl and her family hid, thanks to the explanations given by an expert guide.
+If you don't make it in time and can't get tickets to the museum, you can sign up for the Anne Frank tour of Amsterdam's Jewish Quarter In fact, this activity will give you the opportunity to learn more about the history and the environment where the German girl and her family hid, thanks to the explanations given by an expert guide.

 The best way to complete your visit: the Anne Frank tour of the Jewish Quarter